RevenueCat/revenuecat-docs/docs_source/Integrations & Events/scheduled-data-exports/data-export-version-5.md

 In addition, we've added `auto_resume_time` so that you can track when a paused Play Store subscription will be resumed.

+# Updating to Version 5

+If you're on an older version of our exports, updating is easy -- [click here](https://www.revenuecat.com/docs/scheduled-data-exports#updating-to-the-latest-version for a walkthrough.

 # Full export format

 > 📘